ArcBest Co. (NASDAQ:ARCB) Expected to Post Earnings of $2.19 Per Share

-Equities research analysts predict that ArcBest Co.
-(NASDAQ:ARCB) will announce $2.19 earnings per share for the current fiscal quarter, according to Zacks.
-Three analysts have provided estimates for ArcBest’s earnings, with estimates ranging from $2.00 to $2.45.
-ArcBest posted earnings of $0.97 per share in the same quarter last year, which indicates a positive year over year growth rate of 125.8%.
-The business is scheduled to issue its next quarterly earnings report on Tuesday, February 1st.
+Wall Street analysts expect ArcBest Co.
+(NASDAQ:ARCB) to post earnings of $2.19 per share for the current fiscal quarter, Zacks reports.
+Three analysts have provided estimates for ArcBest’s earnings.
+The highest EPS estimate is $2.45 and the lowest is $2.00.
+ArcBest posted earnings per share of $0.97 in the same quarter last year, which would indicate a positive year-over-year growth rate of 125.8%.
+The company is scheduled to announce its next quarterly earnings results on Tuesday, February 1st.

-On average, analysts expect that ArcBest will report full year earnings of $7.67 per share for the current financial year, with EPS estimates ranging from $7.40 to $8.00.
-For the next financial year, analysts expect that the business will post earnings of $8.83 per share, with EPS estimates ranging from $7.56 to $10.00.
-Zacks’ earnings per share calculations are an average based on a survey of sell-side analysts that cover ArcBest.
+On average, analysts expect that ArcBest will report full year earnings of $7.67 per share for the current year, with EPS estimates ranging from $7.40 to $8.00.
+For the next fiscal year, analysts anticipate that the business will report earnings of $8.83 per share, with EPS estimates ranging from $7.56 to $10.00.
+Zacks’ EPS calculations are an average based on a survey of sell-side analysts that cover ArcBest.

-ArcBest (NASDAQ:ARCB) last announced its quarterly earnings data on Tuesday, November 2nd.
-The transportation company reported $2.59 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $2.47 by $0.12.
+ArcBest (NASDAQ:ARCB) last issued its quarterly earnings data on Tuesday, November 2nd.
+The transportation company reported $2.59 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $2.47 by $0.12.
 ArcBest had a return on equity of 19.85% and a net margin of 4.76%.
-During the same period in the prior year, the business earned $1.22 EPS.
+During the same period last year, the company earned $1.22 earnings per share.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, November 26th.
-Stockholders of record on Friday, November 12th will be paid a dividend of $0.08 per share.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, November 26th.
+Stockholders of record on Friday, November 12th will be given a $0.08 dividend.
 The ex-dividend date is Wednesday, November 10th.
-This represents a $0.32 dividend on an annualized basis and a dividend yield of 0.29%.
-ArcBest’s dividend payout ratio is 4.99%.
+This represents a $0.32 annualized dividend and a dividend yield of 0.29%.
+ArcBest’s payout ratio is 4.99%.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in ARCB.
-Rockefeller Capital Management L.P. purchased a new stake in shares of ArcBest in the second quarter valued at approximately $29,000.
-Lazard Asset Management LLC purchased a new stake in shares of ArcBest in the second quarter valued at approximately $29,000.
-Dark Forest Capital Management LP purchased a new stake in shares of ArcBest in the second quarter valued at approximately $56,000.
-Harel Insurance Investments & Financial Services Ltd. purchased a new stake in shares of ArcBest in the second quarter valued at approximately $62,000.
-Finally, Advisor Group Holdings Inc. boosted its holdings in shares of ArcBest by 23.1% in the second quarter.
-Advisor Group Holdings Inc. now owns 1,057 shares of the transportation company’s stock valued at $62,000 after purchasing an additional 198 shares during the period.
-90.04% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently made changes to their positions in ARCB.
+Morgan Stanley lifted its position in shares of ArcBest by 140.3% in the second quarter.
+Morgan Stanley now owns 462,902 shares of the transportation company’s stock valued at $26,936,000 after acquiring an additional 270,233 shares in the last quarter.
+Goldman Sachs Group Inc. lifted its position in shares of ArcBest by 19.7% in the second quarter.
+Goldman Sachs Group Inc. now owns 961,619 shares of the transportation company’s stock valued at $55,957,000 after acquiring an additional 158,219 shares in the last quarter.
+LSV Asset Management lifted its position in shares of ArcBest by 29.9% in the third quarter.
+LSV Asset Management now owns 638,496 shares of the transportation company’s stock valued at $52,209,000 after acquiring an additional 146,968 shares in the last quarter.
+Victory Capital Management Inc. lifted its position in shares of ArcBest by 76.9% in the third quarter.
+Victory Capital Management Inc. now owns 309,087 shares of the transportation company’s stock worth $25,274,000 after buying an additional 134,339 shares in the last quarter.
+Finally, Alliancebernstein L.P. lifted its position in shares of ArcBest by 17.1% in the second quarter.
+Alliancebernstein L.P. now owns 774,419 shares of the transportation company’s stock worth $45,063,000 after buying an additional 113,343 shares in the last quarter.
+Institutional investors and hedge funds own 90.04% of the company’s stock.

 ArcBest Corp. is a logistics company which provides end-to-end supply chain services with a focus on innovation.
 It operates through the following business segments: Asset-Based, ArcBest and FleetNet.
 The Asset-Based segment includes national, inter-regional, and regional transportation of general commodities through standard, expedited, and guaranteed less-than-truckload services.